isawangyx/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to exit the application.
-2. System displays a confirmation message and closes the application.
+2. KrustyKrab displays a confirmation message and closes the application.

 Use case ends.